Vic Mills – Company Director, Writer, Actor, Director

 Stephen J Preston – Company Director, MD, Composer, Musician, Actor

-Stephen J Preston is a pianist, composer, writer and educator from Beddau in South Wales.
-He is also Director of the Arius School of Performing Arts, a theatre school for young people which he started in 2004.
-Stephen’s musical career began in the 1990’s and has seen him composing music for television and film for BBC Wales, for Tornado Films and for S4C as well as for private companies and for theatrical productions.
-He has written six musicals and worked with songwriters as diverse as Phil Campbell of Motorhead, Amy Wadge, LVR, Loyiso, Natalie Imani, John Legend and Cardi B. Stephen taught for eleven years in Primary and Secondary Education and currently spends some of his time running music and theatre projects for South Wales schools.
-Stephen will shortly release his second novel, ‘The Boy Who Flew With Dragons’ which is aimed at 8-11 year olds.
-Stephen has been married to Marsha since 1989 and they have two grown-up sons.
+Stephen J Preston is a composer, writer and educator from Beddau in South Wales.
+He is the Director of Arius School of Performing Arts, a theatre school for young people which he started in 2004.
+Stephen’s musical career began in the 1990s and has seen him composing music for television and film for BBC Wales, for Tornado Films and for S4C as well as for private companies and for theatrical productions.
+He has written six musicals for children and teens and worked with a diverse range of artists and songwriters like Amy Wadge, LVR, Loyiso, Natalie Imani, Hemes Al Saria, Skin, and Rhian Grundy.
+Stephen has written two novels, ‘The Boy Who Flew With Dragons’ which is aimed at 8-11 year olds, and The Good, The Bad and the Apocalypse, a satirical dystopian love story.
+Stephen is the South Wales rep for the British Motorcyclist Federation and is currently writing a third book, Chi & Chicken Strips, a biker’s guide to good mental health and wellbeing.
 He is very important to the work of Contemporancient Theatre, bringing wisdom and wit and warmth alongside his quite extraordinary skills in music and theatre.
+Further information on Stephen, can be found on his website – please Click Here